ligato/docs/docs/plugins/db-plugins.md

 ### Configuration

-All files or directories used as a data store must be defined in the conf file.
-The location of the file can be defined either by the command line flag `filedb-config`, or set using the `FILEDB_CONFIG` environment variable.
+You must define all data store files or directories in the conf file.
+You can define the location of the filedb conf file using the command line flag `filedb-config`, or by setting the `FILEDB_CONFIG` environment variable.

-### Supported Formats

-JSON and YAML-formatted data are supported.

-* JSON `(*.json)`
-* YAML `(*.yaml)`

-The configuration options are described in the [FileDB conf file][filedb-conf-file] section of the user guide.

 ### Data Structure